-of 2006, after 20 years of construction, a new road (a by-pass) from La Paz to Coroico was opened to public.
-This new route modern construction (bridges, drainage, etc.), multiple lanes, pavement, guardrails and many other elements that make it considerably safer than the original route.
-As a , the original North Yungas Road is currently much less used by traffic, although an increasing of adventure travelers bike it for the thrills.
+At the end of 2006, after 20 years of construction, a new road (a by-pass) from La Paz to Coroico was opened to public.
+This new route featuresmodern construction (bridges, drainage, etc.), multiple lanes, pavement, guardrails and many other elements that make it considerably safer than the original route.
+As a result, the original North Yungas Road is currently much less used by traffic, although an increasing number of adventure travelers bike it for the thrills.

 Guoliang Tunnel Road (China)